-Recently there was big news about the collaboration of technological giant Samsung with the fashion brand Supreme.
+There was big news about the collaboration of technological giant Samsung with the fashion brand Supreme.
 The companies announced their plans to enter the Chinese market together.
 Soon it became clear that the Supreme cooperating with Samsung was not the original Supreme founded by James Jebbia.
 How did it happen?
 Samsung establishing a partnership with the fake Supreme was possible because the New York brand doesn’t have rights to their trademark on Chinese territory.
-So, we decided to investigate who has the rights to Supreme in China.
+So, we decided to investigate who has the right to Supreme in China.

 Supreme in China

 It’s still unclear if Samsung was aware from the start that it was not working with the original Supreme.
-During the announcement of the partnership, on the stage we could spot the well-known logo of the brand and the representatives of both companies talked about their plans to enter the Chinese market and to open the flagship store in China.
+During the announcement of the partnership, on the stage, we could spot the well-known logo of the brand and the representatives of both companies talked about their plans to enter the Chinese market and open the flagship store in China.
 When it turned out that Jebbia’s Supreme had nothing to do with the agreement, Samsung issued a statement clarifying that it was not working with Supreme New York, but with Supreme Italia.
-The name is a so-called „legal fake” which uses the same trademark as the American brand on Italian and Spanish territory.
+The name is a so-called „legal fake” that uses the same trademark as the American brand on Italian and Spanish territory.

 Next year, Supreme Italia plans to open 70 stores around the world.
-For comparison, original Supreme brand opened merely 11 stores since its founding 25 years ago.
+For comparison, the original Supreme brand opened merely 11 stores since its founding 25 years ago.
 Moreover, Supreme Italia announced plans to launch an online store on Chinese trading platforms such as Tmall and JD.com.

 The first of these fake Supreme stores in China opened a few months ago in Shenzhen.
 It looks like a real Supreme store and consumers can find products with the characteristic red and white logo there.
 It reminds us of a similar situation from a few years back when over 20 fake Apple stores opened in China.

 Does Supreme New York have rights to Supreme in China?